soveng/soveng.github.io/nostr.md

                 The current state is one where the main goal seems to be to convince you to buy a certain thing, think a certain thing, or get outraged about a certain thing.
-With, of course, a few select individuals sitting at the top and pulling the strings.
+With, of course, a few select individuals sitting at the top pulling the strings.
                 </p>
                 <p>
                 A state where you and your views can be deemed unacceptable at